-DHT Holdings - Looking At The Numbers.
+DHT Holdings: Looking At The Numbers

 Spot Time Charter Equivalent for Q1 was $66,400 when average VLCC rates averaged over $77,000 per day.

 DHT Holdings (DHT) operates an independent fleet of very large crude carriers (VLCC) in both the spot market and on fixed time charter.
 Management claims; "A counter cyclical philosophy with respects to investments, employment of our fleet and capital allocation."
-So, it is not surprising that the company announced six 12 month time charters on April 1st of this year.
+So, it is not surprising that the company announced six 12-month time charters on April 1st of this year.

 However, those fixtures would not have affected first quarter results, which were released after the market close on Tuesday, May 5th.